History of the New Jersey State Constitution

 Originally, the state of New Jersey was a single British colony, the Province of New Jersey.
 After the English Civil War, Charles II assigned New Jersey as a proprietary colony to be held jointly by Sir George Carteret and John Berkeley, 1st Baron Berkeley of Stratton.
 Eventually, the collection of land fees, or quit-rents, from colonists proved inadequate for colonial profitability.
 Sir George Carteret sold his share of the colony to the Quakers in 1673.
 Following the sale, the land was divided into East and West Jersey.
 In 1681, West Jersey adopted a constitution.
 In 1683, East Jersey adopted one as well.
 In 1702, the colonies were united again under Anne, Queen of Great Britain, and adopted a constitution in 1776.

 New Jersey has been governed under the authority of several constitutional documents.
 As a colony, the first, the Concession and Agreement (1665), was written by the colony's Lords Proprietors, Sir George Carteret and John Berkeley, 1st Baron Berkeley of Stratton, which offered broad provisions for religious freedom.
 After the interests of Lord Berkeley and Carteret were sold to investors, New Jersey was divided into two distinct proprietary colonies West Jersey, and East Jersey each with their own constitutions enacted in 1681 and 1683 respectively.
 The proprietors were compelled to cede their political authority to the Crown, and both colonies were reunited in 1702 as a Crown colony under the direct command of Queen Anne.

 At the onset of the American Revolution, New Jersey was governed by waning British colonial authority.
 William Franklin, the province's last royal governor before the American Revolution (1775–83), was marginalized in the last year of his tenure, as the province was run de facto by the Provincial Congress of New Jersey.
 Franklin considered the Provincial Congress to be an "illegal assembly" and attempted to reassert royal authority.
 In June 1776, the Provincial Congress formally deposed Franklin and had him arrested, adopted its first state constitution on July 2, 1776, and reorganized the province into an independent state.
 The newly formed State of New Jersey elected William Livingston as its first governor on August 31, 1776—a position he would be reelected to until his death in 1790.

+William Franklin and his father, the founding father Benjamin Franklin, were on opposite sides of the Revolution.
+William's British-educated wife Elizabeth pleaded for Benjamin's help after William's arrest.
+They went unheeded.